 Many plants are grown from seed; however, trees are not normally one of them.
 Grafted trees are the route to go.
 A grafted tree contains a rootstock and a scion.
 The rootstock is the bottom portion of the tree, primarily the roots and enough stem/trunk to attach it to the scion.
 The scion is the top portion of the tree, primarily the stem/trunk and the actual foliage of the tree where the apples will be produced.
 Grafting allows favorable characteristics from two trees to become one.
 For example, if a select apple tree's roots are disease resistant, but don't produce very flavorful apples, that tree could be grafted to a tree with flavorful apples.
 Grafting is a very difficult process, and grafted trees can be found at a nursery near you.

 Finally, another important consideration is pruning.
 Pruning is essential to the success of your tree.
 Within the first year of your apple tree, a central leader or a central branch needs to be selected through pruning.
 This stimulates fruit production while keeping the tree open and balanced.
 After the first year, regular pruning still needs to occur.
 If you don't prune, the apple tree can produce too many fruiting branches.
-While it may appear good to have a lot of fruiting branches, too many can weaken the tree resulting in less apples that are low quality over time.
+While it may appear good to have a lot of fruiting branches, too many can weaken the tree resulting in fewer apples that are low quality over time.
 Eventually, the tree will stop producing fruit.

 In summary, here are some questions to ask yourself, research, or contact your nursery when deciding to grow apple trees.